patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 ## Git cherry-pick

-If you want to test some commits or apply in different branches for any reason, `git cherry-pick` is here for you, with it you can
+If you want to test some commits or apply in different branches for any reason, `git cherry-pick` is here for you, with it you can just copy a commit or a range of commits to apply over a specific branch.

 # Knowing the basic (How the flow works)